smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### View

 A SQL view is a virtual table that provides a specific, customized perspective of data from one or more tables in a database.
 There are two main types of SQL views: materialized views and non-materialized (or simple) views.
 Materialized views store the result set of the view query, while non-materialized views do not store any data and dynamically retrieve data from the underlying tables each time the view is accessed.
-You issue `INSERT` and `DELETE` commands through views.
+You can issue `INSERT`, `UPDATE` and `DELETE` commands through views.

 In this example we create a view from the `Employees` table, insert a record into the table, and then select from the view;